 The Charging Data Response may also include multiple "Multiple Unit Information" Information Elements, each one indicated with a Result code (i.e. applicable at Rating group level).
 The Result code values supported by Nchf_ConvergedCharging service operations are specified 3GPP TS 32.291 [58].
 Any Invocation Result Code value different than success takes precedence over the set of "Multiple Unit Information" Result Codes.

+In case a NF consumer (CTF) requires new units to be granted for the same rating group in SCUR charging scenario, the next request for quota should only be send after receiving the response for the previous request.
+Othewise, in case CHF received another charging data request for the same RG, before CHF has provided response to the first charging data request, the CHF should return an error code (i.e. CHARGING_FAILED) to NF consumer (CTF).